simulation-tree/simulation/README.md

 }
 ```

-Notice that the systems aren't added in the constructor, and aren't removed in dispose.
+Notice that the systems aren't added/removed in the constructor/dispose.
+But instead,
-This is because adding the systems through a `SystemContext` gives information to the
+they're added through the start/finish.
+This is because the `SystemContext` has functionality
-simulator about ordering of dispose calls.
+for checking if initializing world is the simulator world, which will always be first and last.

 ### Programs